Monica Tadros

-Monica Tadros, MD, FACS (born 1974) is an American plastic and reconstructive surgeon at the Center for Sinus Sleep & Facial Plastic Surgery in Manhattan and in Bergen County, New Jersey.
+Monica Tadros (born 1974) is an American plastic and reconstructive surgeon at the Center for Sinus Sleep & Facial Plastic Surgery in Manhattan and in Bergen County, New Jersey.
 She specializes in rhinoplasty, sinus surgery, plastic surgery and holds a dual board certification in Otolaryngology-Head & Neck Surgery and Facial plastic & Reconstructive surgery.
 Since 2006, she has been appointed Director of Facial Plastic & Reconstructive Surgery and Assistant Professor of Otolaryngology-Head & Neck Surgery at Columbia University.

 Education

 Tadros attended college at the Massachusetts Institute of Technology (MIT) and Jefferson Medical College at Thomas Jefferson University in Philadelphia, Pennsylvania, where she received her medical degree in 2000.
 Then, she had a residency training in general surgery and Otolaryngology-Head & Neck Surgery at Georgetown University Medical Center in Washington, D.C.
 She received two fellowships: one in Facial Plastic & Reconstructive Surgery and another in cranial base surgery and neurosurgical reconstruction at St. Luke's–Roosevelt Hospital Center and Columbia University College of Physicians and Surgeons.